Flynn / Industries

 Every vertical.

-The same 8,480-byte source compiles into every equipment class — automotive ECUs, consumer device firmware, satellite and shipboard payloads, embedded medical systems, factory-floor PLCs and drives.
+The same 8,480-byte detector compiles for every equipment class — automotive ECUs, consumer device firmware, satellite and shipboard payloads, embedded medical systems, factory-floor PLCs and drives.
 Self-calibrating, deterministic, audit-ready.
 The detector you license is the detector that runs anywhere you point a signal.

 AUTOMOTIVE CONSUMER ELECTRONICS SEA · AIR · SPACE HEALTHCARE INDUSTRIAL ROBOTICS AUTOMOTIVE CONSUMER ELECTRONICS SEA · AIR · SPACE HEALTHCARE INDUSTRIAL ROBOTICS